vioshyvo/RP-test/README.md

 ```
 ./test --gtest_filter=UtilityTest.*
 ```
 File `test.cpp` contains the most useful tests.
-File `test_implementation.cpp` contains tests that depend how the trees, especially the generation of random vectors is implemented.
-If the tree structure is changed, these test break.
+File `test_implementation.cpp` contains tests that depend on the implementation of the trees, especially on the generation of random vectors.
+If the tree structure is changed, the tests in this file will break.